« Back to course list

 • The most appropriate fluid-flow numerical simulation modelling

-• Application of coupled geomechanics/fluid-flow behavior
+• Application of coupled geomechanics/fluid-flow behaviour

 • The impact of natural fractures on hydraulic fracture stimulation